“I have chosen to struggle against unnatural boundaries.”

 I have up until now accepted my cisgender-ness as a fact, never questioning, never asking “Well, maybe…?” out of fear and a desire to, again, fly low and out of sight.
 I have never felt safe to really think about the question.
 When your body is a site of violence, your trauma and anxiety demands you avoid everything that would jeopardize your safety, even in the smallest way.

 A few weeks ago I was in Boston.
 I lived there for a year and I made a lot of really amazing, beautiful queer friends up there who always see me for me.
-Even though Boston is racist and blindingly white, it is a city that allowed me, free from the watchful eyes of family and peers, to step completely into myself in ways that Philadelphia has not.
-While I was up there, I made a spur of the moment decision to buy hella makeup – lip gloss, highlighter, some liquid eyeshadow, $5 press on nails that turned my hands into talons.
+Even though Boston wasn’t the best place for me – it is a city that is still struggling with classism, racism, and homophobia- it is a city that allowed me, free from the watchful eyes of family and peers, to step completely into myself in ways that Philadelphia has not.
+While I was up there, I made a spur of the moment decision to buy a lot of makeup – lip gloss, highlighter, some liquid eyeshadow, $5 press on nails that turned my hands into talons.
 I went over my friend Alice’s house for a birthday party that weekend and wanted to really glam it up.
 Because of the aforementioned press-on nails- which left me looking fierce but incapable of doing much of anything – my friend Lily did my makeup.
 I remember looking in the mirror when she was done.
-Looking at the highlighter, the lips, clothes that made me feel like me, and I said, “Look at yourself, bitch.
+Looking at the highlighter, the lips, clothes that made me feel like me, and I said, “Look at yourself, honey.
 You look like you.”

 I wanted that feeling to last forever.